lydiaykim/testgpages/index.md

 ---
-title: The Case of the Italian Olives
+title: Predicting Murder Rates in the U.S.
 ---

 This is the home page